-She has previously worked in plaintiff’s mass torts litigation (she still aspires to be the next Erin Brokovich) and has also worked for the Bureau of Consumer Frauds and Protection at the Office of the New York State Attorney General.
-While in law school, she received the Mark Whitlock Scholarship for her effort, energy, spirit, and initiative that strengthened student life at Benjamin N. Cardozo School of Law.
+Prior to People Clerk, she worked in plaintiff’s mass torts litigation (she still aspires to be the next Erin Brockovich) and in consumer protection at the New York Attorney General's Bureau of Consumer Frauds and Protection.
+She attended Benjamin N. Cardozo School of Law in New York City where she received the Mark Whitlock Scholarship for her effort, energy, spirit, and initiative that strengthened student life and served on the leadership of the Alternative Dispute Resolution team.

 She was born in Cartagena, Colombia and has lived in Texas, Florida, New York, and California.
 She is a graduate of UC Berkeley, go bears!